EmmanuelOgiji/tech-test-packer-terraform/README.md

    - Add access logs for ELB
    - Add flow logs for vpc
    - Look at using the cloudwatch agent to stream logs from instances for debugging
+   - Set up logging for SSM Run Command in S3 or Cloudwatch
+   - Use SNS topic for notifications (preferably by email) on Autoscaling events, Cloudwatch event rule triggering etc